Tanz0rz/haxe-fmod/README.md

 - The full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) at runtime: events, buses, VCAs, snapshots, banks, global and labeled [parameters](https://www.fmod.com/docs/2.03/studio/parameters-reference.html), 3D/listeners, and profiling - with a friendly facade on top for the common cases
 - Typed, payload-carrying [callbacks](https://www.fmod.com/docs/2.03/api/studio-api-eventinstance.html#fmod_studio_event_callback_type): react to beats, timeline markers, and playback lifecycle events, each with its payload
 - Refcounted bank loading with real unload and async loading
-- HaxeFlixel components: emitter and listener for positional audio, bank loader, and zone-based parameter triggers
+- HaxeFlixel components: one-call setup that routes the flixel sound tray and volume keys to FMOD, emitter and listener for positional audio, bank loader, and zone-based parameter triggers
 - Programmer sounds for dialogue and other runtime-selected audio
 - [Live Update](https://fmod.com/docs/2.03/studio/editing-during-live-update.html) for mixing sounds while playtesting (on by default in debug builds)
 - Constants that never drift: the FMOD Studio export script regenerates event/bus/VCA/parameter constants on every `Ctrl+B` bank build, and `haxelib run haxefmod generate` produces the identical files from a built bank